Index Several Special Matrices Problems Change Language (Farsi) Source

 Triangular Matrix

-A special type of square matrix.
+A special kind of square matrix.
 Triangular matrices are divided into two categories: upper triangular and lower triangular.
-An upper triangular matrix is defined as a matrix where all entries below the main diagonal are zero, and a lower triangular matrix is one where all entries above the main diagonal are zero.
+An upper triangular matrix is one where the entries below the main diagonal are zero, and a lower triangular matrix is one where the entries above the main diagonal are zero.

-The adjugate matrix is constructed from another matrix.
-If we consider matrix A, to obtain the entry \(a_{ij}\) of the adjugate matrix, we first construct matrix B by removing row \(i\) and column \(j\) from matrix A. Then, the value of \(a_{ij}\) is equal to the determinant of matrix B.
+A minor matrix is constructed from another matrix.
+If we consider matrix A, to obtain the entry corresponding to \(a_{ij}\) (of the minor matrix), we first construct matrix B by deleting row i and column j from matrix A, and then the value of that entry is equal to the determinant of matrix B.

 \(\begin{equation*} A = \begin{bmatrix} 1 & 2 & 0 \\ 3 & -1 & -2 \\ 4 & 0 & 5 \end{bmatrix} \end{equation*}\) \(\begin{equation*} B = \begin{bmatrix} -7 & 7 & -4 \\ 10 & 5 & -8 \\ 4 & 2 & -7 \end{bmatrix} \end{equation*}\)